Working through negotiation skills and techniques for improving communication you will explore topics such as:

 - How to build and grow high-performing teams.

 Shared experiences – ‘words of wisdom’

-Smaranda is the European Head of Talent for McKinsey's New Ventures, based in London.
+Smaranda is the Global Head of People ClienTech at McKinsey, based in London.

 As Chair of Cambridge University’s Women’s Boat Club, Cath enthuses students to wave their training oars defiantly in the face of a challenge.
 Fluent in five languages, few people are as well-equipped to inspire others all over the world and influence them to pursue higher goals.

 Cath has a BA in modern languages from Pembroke College, Cambridge, a masters in international politics from the University of Wales, Aberystwyth and a PhD in contemporary German literature from the University of Reading.
 Cath won medals at the World Championships twice, a silver in 1998 in the women’s pair with Dot Blackie, and gold in 2003, again in the pair, with Katherine Grainger.
 She won silver in the 2004 Olympic Games in the women’s pair with Grainger.
 In 1999 she was the World Indoor Rowing Champion.
 From 2001 through 2014 Bishop forged a career with the Foreign Office, for whom she worked in London; Sarajevo, Bosnia; and Basra Iraq.
 Her roles included: Politica, Projects and Press Officer at British Embassy, Sarajevo, from 2004; Political Adviser to the High Representative to Bosnia & Herzegovina from 2006; Head of the Political Section at the British Consulate in Basra from 2007; and Deputy Director of the Stabilisation Unit in London from 2009-2011.